Mouldings of the Tudor Period

 The Tudor period occurred between 1485 and 1603 and includes the Elizabethan period.
-It was the final stage of medieval architecture in England and Wales between the late Gothic Perpendicular style.
+It preceded the introduction of Renaissance architecture to Britain and was the final stage of medieval architecture in England and Wales between the late Gothic Perpendicular style.

 Tudor and Elizabethan revival styles became popular in the United States in the late 19th century and remained a stylish expression through the first half of the 20th century.